New rule for public water systems

 What is the trigger level and what will it be used for?

 A trigger level is used to establish how often to test a water system during compliance monitoring.
-Trigger levels are set at 50% of the MCLs for regulated PFAS and 50%of the Hazard Index MCL.
-Based on initial monitoring, systems that have any samples greater than or equal to the trigger levels for any of the regulated MCLs are required to conduct default quarterly monitoring (one sample taken every quarter) at that entry point.
+Trigger levels are set at 50% of the Maximum Contaminant Levels (MCLs) for regulated PFAS.
+Based on initial monitoring, systems that have any samples greater than or equal to the trigger levels for any of the regulated MCLs are required to conduct quarterly monitoring (one sample taken every quarter) at that entry point.
 Based on initial monitoring, systems that have all sample results below the trigger levels for all regulated PFAS can reduce monitoring to once every three years at those entry points.

 What is a point of entry?